Why is my skylight leaking

 Roofing

-The answer to 'why is my skylight leaking' is that there are several common causes, including improperly sealed skylight flashing, damaged or deteriorated skylight seals, and issues with the skylight installation.
-Symptoms may include water stains, mold, or water dripping from the skylight.
+The answer to 'why is my skylight leaking' is that there are several common causes, including improper installation, damaged seals or flashing, and general wear and tear over time.
+Symptoms of a leaking skylight can include water stains, mold or mildew growth, and water pooling around the skylight.

 Step-by-Step Guide